Thermodynamic Limit and Dispersive Regularisation in Matrix Models: Thermodynamic limit

 We analyse the Matrix Model in the large $n$ (thermodynamic) regime via the continuum limit of the solution~\eqref{eqrecurrence} of the reduced Toda hierarchy.
 Introducing the scale given by a suitable large integer $N$ and the rescaled variables $u_{n} = B_{n}/N$, $T_{2k} = N^{k-1} t_{2k}$, Eq.~\eqref{eqrecurrence} reads as follows \be \frac{n}{N} = u_{n} - \sum_{j=1}^{\infty} 2 j T_{2j} W_{n}^{2j} \ee where $W_{n}^{2j} = V_{n}^{(2j)}/N^j$.
 We then define the interpolating function $u(x)$ such that $u_{n} = u(x)$ for $x =n/N$ and $u_{n\pm1} = u({x\pm \epsilon})$ with the notation $\epsilon = 1/N$.
-Using this substitution in the equations \eqref{eqrecurrenceU} and expanding in Taylor series for small $\epsilon$, at the leading order we have the polynomial equation in $u$ of the form \be \Omega := - x + (1 - 2 T_{2}) u - 12 T_{4} u^{2} - 60 T_{6} u^{3} + \dots = 0 \ee where the {\it dots} denote terms with higher times $T_{2k}$ with $k> 3$.
-Formula~\eqref{interpu} can be viewed as a solution of the Hopf hierachy of PDEs $u_{T_{2k}} = C_{k} u^{2 k-1} u_x$ obtained from the leading order of continuum limit expansion of the Volterra hierarchy~\eqref{Todareduced}.
-It is well known \cite{whitham} that the generic solution of the Hopf hierarchy develops singular behaviour for finite value of the ``time'' variables $T_{2k}$.
-In the following, we study these singularities and their relation with the occurrence of phase transitions.
-Eq.~\eqref{eqrecurrenceU} is expected to reproduce quasi-trivial deformations of the Hopf hierarchy and the behaviour near the singularity to be universally described by a solution of the fourth order analogue of the Painlev\'e I equation \cite{dubrovin3,dgkm}.

-\\ {\it Dispersive regularisation}.
-We illustrate the general phenomenology by considering the particular case $T_{2k}$~$=$~$t_{2k}$~$= 0$ for all $k>3$ so that $T_{2}$, $T_{4}$ and $T_{6}$ are the only non zero coupling constants.
-This choice allows for a simple but sufficiently general analysis demonstrating as {\it chaotic behaviours} observed in~\cite{jurkiewicz} correspond to a type of phase transition comprised by a dispersive shock of the order parameters.
-The shock occurs as a dispersive regularisation mechanism of a particular solution of the hierarchy~\eqref{Todareduced} in the continuum limit.
-In Fig.~\ref{fig:comparison} we compare the order parameter $u(x)$ obtained as solution of the recurrence equation~\eqref{eqrecurrenceU} and the limit equation~\eqref{interpu}.
-Values $T_{2}$, $T_{4}$ and $T_{6}$ are chosen in such a way that the solution of the cubic equation~\eqref{interpu} is single valued.
-Fig.~\ref{fig:D} shows that the two solutions fully overlap for sufficiently small $\epsilon$, but, as shown in Fig.~\ref{fig:C}, a relevant deviation is observed in the vicinity of the point of gradient catastrophe of the solution to Eq.~\eqref{interpu}.
+Expanding in Taylor series for small $\epsilon$, we obtain an ODE as a formal series \be \Omega_{\epsilon} = 0 \ee where $\Omega_\epsilon$ has the following form \be